makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP7.md

 ## Facilitator Commitment

-In addition to facilitating the Ways of Working, Team Rituals and the Core Unit Mandates as outlined in the [Smart Contract Core Unit MIP](https://forum.makerdao.com/t/mip39c2-sp-adding-smart-contracts-core-unit/6831), the following describes my commitment and actions as a Smart Contract Core Unit Facilitator, to;
+In addition to facilitating the Ways of Working, Team Rituals and the Core Unit Mandates as outlined in the [Protocol Engineering Core Unit MIP](https://forum.makerdao.com/t/mip39c2-sp7-adding-protocol-engineering-core-unit/6831), the following describes my commitment and actions as the Protocol Engineering Core Unit Facilitator, to;

-* Serve as a point of contact between the Smart Contract Core Unit, the Governance community and other facilitators to ensure a cohesive understanding of team deliverables and progress.
+* Serve as a point of contact between the Protocol Engineering Core Unit, the Governance community and other facilitators to ensure a cohesive understanding of team deliverables and progress.
   * Represent the team in weekly community calls
   * Work with the community and act as a triage point to collate new community requests and share awareness with the team
   * Continue to be active on the Maker Forum and Rocket Chat as an easily reachable point of contact

-* Remove the administrative workload for the Smart Contract Core Unit to enable them to focus on the tasks they have committed to deliver.
+* Remove the administrative workload for the Protocol Engineering Core Unit to enable them to focus on the tasks they have committed to deliver.
   * Facilitate goal planning sessions, external team integrations & meetings, help with technical smart contract/module/documentation tasks
   * Communicate expectations for all ongoing tasks in/outside of the team
   * Maintain the team budget, accounting and overhead management